Stassi/implausible/README.md

 | `seed` | `Number`, `String` | `undefined`  (stochastic) | Deterministic when provided, or stochastic when undefined. |

 #### Output
-Generates a `String` weighted random sample from a `collection` key.
+Generates a `String` weighted random sample from a `collection` member or key.

 ## Credits
 Thanks to David Bau and additional authors for distributing parent package [seedrandom][npm seedrandom] under the MIT license.